stryku/stryku.github.io/_posts/multidimensional-game/2023-03-22-miltidimensional-game.md

 ![foo](/assets/miltidimensional-game/cube_6.png)
 ![foo](/assets/miltidimensional-game/cube_7.png)

 When a 2D plane cuts a 3D cube, each face is intersected in 0, 1 or 2 points.
 To fully present the result polygon, we're remembering colors of the cut faces.
-Thanks to that we have colorful edges of the polygon.
+Thanks to that, we have colorful edges of the polygon.

 Similar with 4D.
-You have 4D cube, you _cut_ it with a 3D plane (basically a 3D space), connect the intersection points and present the result 3D object to the 3D person.
+You have a 4D cube, you _cut_ it with a 3D plane (basically a 3D space), connect the intersection points and present the result 3D object to the 3D person.
 An example 4D cube (after some rotations):

 ![cool image](/assets/miltidimensional-game/cube4d.gif)

 As you can see here, each face of the result 3D object is of a different color.
 The approach is analogous - after intersection, remember colors of the 4D faces where given intersection points come from and use this color to paint the result face of a 3D object.
-4D cube has 8 faces, the 3D representation should be have up to 8 faces as well.
+4D cube has 8 faces, the 3D representation should have up to 8 faces as well.

 And that's why we wanted to have vertices logically divided into faces and edges.
-We can assign a color to one face, do the math and present result 3D object - all this without losing the original colors.
+We can assign a color to one face, do the math and present the result 3D object - all this without losing the original colors.

 How the math is done in Python?
 I'll explain it in the next posts.
 I realized this one is growing and let's cut it here.